rohanpadhye/FuzzFactory/README.md

 ## What are *Waypoints*?

-FuzzFactory's key abstraction is that of waypoints.
-Waypoints are intermediate inputs that are saved during the fuzzing loop.
+FuzzFactory's key abstraction is that of *waypoints*: intermediate inputs that are saved during the fuzzing loop.
 These inputs need not increase code coverage, but they are saved because they make some sort of domain-specific progress.
 For example, PerfFuzz saves inputs that increase loop execution counts, a magic-byte fuzzer may save inputs that have partially correct magic bytes, or a directed fuzzer may save inputs that are more likely to exercise a program point of interest.

 ## How does FuzzFactory work?